 C E L L O S E T U P

 Please contact us at least three weeks in advance if you would like us to work on your cello set-up.
 Waiting times may be longer in periods of high demand.
 Please note that we are not able to carry out set up work on cellos by other living makers.

-When reviewing the set up of a cello, we take every aspect of the instrument into account, including the arching, neck angle, bridge, sound post, tailpiece, tail gut, fingerboard and strings, as well as the general condition of the instrument.
+When analysing cello set-up, we take every aspect of the instrument into account, including the arching, neck angle, bridge, sound post, tailpiece, tail gut, fingerboard and strings, as well as the general condition of the instrument.

 We believe that the a cello’s set up should be treated with the greatest respect, only making changes when it is clear that the original set up is not functioning well.
 When an old bridge needs replacing, we follow as closely as possible the elegant, organic models passed down to us by earlier craftsmen.
 Our bridges are cut from a reliable and consistent stock of wood and we produce only first class cello bridges so that every piece of work contributes to our working knowledge of tonal control.